She-wolf (Roman mythology)

-In the Roman foundation myth, it was a she-wolf (lupa in Italian) that nursed and sheltered the twins Romulus and Remus after they were abandoned in the wild by order of King Amulius of Alba Longa.
+In the Roman foundation myth, the She-Wolf (lupa in Latin) was an Italian wolf who nursed and sheltered the twins Romulus and Remus after they were abandoned in the wild by decree of King Amulius of Alba Longa.
 She cared for the infants at her den, a cave known as the Lupercal, until they were discovered by a shepherd, Faustulus.
-Romulus would later become the founder and first king of Rome.
-The image of the she-wolf suckling the twins has been a symbol of Rome since ancient times and is one of the most recognizable icons of ancient mythology.
+Romulus would later become the founder and first king of Rome and both twins became famous throughout history as the founders of the Rome we know today.
+The image of the She-Wolf suckling the twins has been a symbol of Rome since ancient times and is one of the most recognizable icons of ancient mythology.